Derrick White scores 30, Tatum stays in game after fall and Celtics beat Magic 103-86 in Game 1 - WTOP News

 For the game, Orlando finished with 15 turnovers which led to 24 Boston points.

+“It’s Game 1, there’s nerves.
+Lit crowd.
+Really loud,” Banchero said.
+“So, not a total surprise that we struggled a little bit on offense, honestly.”

 Brown, who received injections in his knee last week, didn’t show any noticeable effects of the issue at the outset Sunday.
-He had an early turnover, but followed that up by stripping Banchero, which White picked up and dropped in for a transition floater.
-Brown later showed some offensive explosiveness, bursting past Banchero and finishing with a left-handed layup.

-Brown had four points, two rebounds, two steals and an assist during the initial seven-minute stretch to begin the game before taking his first rest.
+Later, with the Celtics leading by 15 in the third quarter, Brown drove in the lane for a two-handed dunk and swung on the rim in celebration.

+“I haven’t got one of those in a little bit,” Brown said.
+“But we’re just getting started.”

 AP NBA: https://apnews.com/hub/nba